Department Urban Water Management

 Spatially-distributed monitoring of the urban water cycle

-The Urban Water Observatory (UWO) is a long-term (5-year) initiative of ETH and Eawag to establish a sensor network in Fehraltorf, allowing spatially-distributed monitoring of urban water cycle processes.
+The Urban Water Observatory (UWO) is a long-term initiative of ETH and Eawag that was implemented in 2016.
+Its goal is to establish a sensor network in Fehraltorf, allowing spatially-distributed monitoring of urban water cycle processes.
 It is a coordinated field research lab, a test bed, a sensor lab and a ‘hands-on classroom’ rolled into one.
 Our primary objectives are:

 • Conduct transdisciplinary environmental research within and at the interfaces of urban water systems